hmashrique/Data_Science_Research/Computational_Notebook_Flaws.md

 ### Handling Big data is an issue
 - notebooks cant handle big data loads, causing sudden crashes.
+- Unable to track/show progress on model generations.

 ### version control
 - “because all the outputs are saved within the notebook, there’s a lot of state that’s bundled in the file.